 Your primary base of operation will be the Astronomy Building.
-All students are assigned an office, and given keys to their office and the outside doors by the Department Administrative Secretary, Ofelia Ruiz.
+All students are assigned an office, and given keys to their office and the outside doors by the Department Administrative Secretary, Ofelia Acosta.
 Please get to know Ofelia and respect her rules for the building.

 The mailing address for regular mail is:

 Las Cruces NM 88003

 In addition to the offices and the departmental office in Room 100, there are several other rooms in the Astronomy Building with which you should become acquainted.
 The copying machine is located in Room 116 (across the hall from the Department office).
 Code numbers are needed to operate the copying machine, for use of making personal copies, astronommy class/lab copies and research copies.
 Please note personal copies are $0.06 each, you will be billed monthly.
 If you are making copies for a professor with a research grant, use the code 12345.
 If you are making copies for teaching purposes use the code 37723.
 Across from the mailboxes is the coffee and snacks room.
 Please keep it clean!

 The primary computer facilities for the department are located in Rooms 118 and 217 (see below).
 The Astronomy Conference Room is in Room 119; it is the site of graduate Astronomy classes and noontime seminars.